mariem-BM/Shell_Scripting_Project/README.md

 # Shell_Scripting_Project
-Creation of shell application allowing to:
+Creation of a shell application allowing to:
 • Display the hardware characteristics of your machine via the Pydf and fdisk commands
 ◦ the -p option to run the Pydf command